CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.M8 Definition of permitted information on mobile devices

 The institution should determine the conditions under which mobile devices may process which information.
-The definition must refer to the classification or protection needs of the information or its underlying processes and to clearly define the conditions for processing, such as: Encryption, containers, or shared with the cloud.
+The definition must relate to the classification or protection needs of the information or its underlying processes and to clearly define the conditions for processing, such as: Encryption, containers, or shared with the cloud.
 This definition should be used as the basis for the MDM's configuration of the mobile devices and for any additional security infrastructures needed.
 All regulations should be documented for the users and handed over in a suitable form.
 In order to automatically detect security incidents, technical measures should be implemented as far as possible, with which the established internal rules can be enforced.

 #### SYS.3.2.2.M9 Selection of security apps